The Ankh

 Life Written as an Object

-As a hieroglyph, the ankh stands for the consonant sequence Ꜥ-n-ḫ, which appears in words related to life and things that sustain it.
+s a hieroglyph, the ankh stands for the consonant sequence Ꜥ-n-ḫ, which appears in words related to life and things that sustain it.
 In temple scenes, the sign is treated as a physical object gods can grasp, stack, or pour out over a king.
 It appears alongside other symbols such as the was sceptre and djed pillar in dense visual formulas for stability and power.
-The ankh shows how writing and symbol can merge.
-It is both a letter and an icon, a word and an object.
-In Egyptian art, it becomes something that can be held, given, and received, transforming abstract concepts into tangible forms.

 Carrying Life in the Hand